breweshank/EEG-Signal-Visualization-using-Arduino-Python/README.md

 - [License](#license)

 ## Introduction
 This project is designed for capturing brain wave signals using an EEG sensor connected to an Arduino.
-The captured signal is sent to a Python script via serial communication, which then visualizes the data using Matplotlib.
+The captured signal is sent to a Python script via serial communication,which then visualizes the data using Matplotlib.

 ## Features
 - Real-time EEG data acquisition